eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+# v1.5.0

+ * **VEML6070** This sensor class no longer needs an I2C address when initialized, since they are fixed.
+Only the I2C bus number needs to be provided.

 # v1.3.0

  * **The lsm303 driver has been renamed** There are a variety of